Sumiko Inaba: Bellator MMA

+Professional Fighters League

 Inaba made her debut with the Professional Fighters League on June 13, 2024 as she faced Saray Orozco at PFL 4.
 She won the bout via split decision.

 Inaba faced Mackenzie Stiller on September 7, 2024 at Bellator Champions Series 4.
 She won the fight via TKO in the second round.

 Inaba faced Dakota Ditcheva on July 19, 2025, at PFL Champions Series 2.
-She lost the bout unanimous decision.
+She lost the bout via unanimous decision.

+Inaba faced Ariane da Silva on March 28, 2026, at PFL Pittsburgh.
+She lost the fight via unanimous decision.